2010030478-Shivani/Vehicle_Counting_Classification/README.md

 Objectives

 • This project is to count and classify the vehicles but they can be used to do complex tasks such as number plate recognition, lane recognition etc.

-• This has applications in a range of fields such as, public security, accident detection, vehicle theft detection, parking areas and many more
+• This has applications in a range of fields such as, public security, accident detection, vehicle theft detection, parking areas and many more.

 • The vehicles are categorized as small vehicles, which contains small cars and heavy vehicles.